 Charge Trump With Crimes, Poll Voters Say

-Only one proposal in the year-long history of the San Jose Inside Power Poll has ever been more popular than the notion that the U.S. Justice Department should charge former president Donald J. Trump with one or more crimes.
+In the only unanimous voter response in Oakland Power Poll history, every single participant in our latest survey believes the U.S. Justice Department should charge former president Donald J. Trump with one or more crimes.

-Seventy percent of voters said they believe that people should have the right to work as contractors if they so choose, explicitly rejecting the thinking behind the state restrictions on gig workers better known as AB5.
+And almost three out of four respondents said they believe that people should have the right to work as contractors if they so choose, explicitly rejecting the thinking behind the state restrictions on gig workers better known as AB 5.

 Here are the specific questions and responses to our poll: